‘My whole life in a van’: Islanders flee Spanish volcano

 Tuesday night saw a sharp increase in the number of smaller volcanic eruptions that hurl rocks and cinders high into the air, it said.

-The lava has swallowed up around 320 buildings so far and now covers 154 hectares (380 acres), the institute said.
+The lava has swallowed up around 320 buildings so far and now covers 380 acres, the institute said.
 It has also ruined banana groves, vineyards and other crops.
 Prompt evacuations have helped avoid any casualties.

 The volcano has also been spewing out up to 10,500 tons of sulfur dioxide a day, which also affects the lungs, it said.

-Life on the rest of La Palma, which is roughly 35 kilometers (22 miles) long and 20 kilometers (12 miles) wide at its broadest point, has been largely unaffected, with undeterred tourists landing for previously scheduled holidays.
+Life on the rest of La Palma, which is roughly 22 miles long and 12 miles wide at its broadest point, has been largely unaffected, with undeterred tourists landing for previously scheduled holidays.
 Air traffic remained normal.

 The Canary Islands are a popular destination for European tourists due to their mild year-round climate.